maxhoesel/ansible-role-smb_mount/README.md

 maxhoesel.smb_mount
 =========

-A role to configure a systemd mount unit for a SMB share
+A role to configure a systemd mount unit for a SMB share.

+**NOTE**: In order to use the utf8 charset (the default for this role) on minimal ubuntu server installs, an additional kernel image package must be installed and the host must be rebooted.
+This role will perform these steps automatically

 Requirements
 ------------

 - `become` privileges
-- A host running Ubuntu or another Debian-based Linux distro
+- A host running a recent version of Ubuntu

 Role Variables
 --------------